By Wil Forbis

 I’m both disappointed by my lack of sophistication and awed at my insight when I read the above paragraph.
 First, one cannot deny Iraq’s status as an oil-bearing nation was key to its being selected for invasion.
 While I still think the “Fahrenheit 9/11” argument that the war was simply a land grab continues to understate the complex web of history between western and Arab nations, there’s little doubt had Saddam been running an iceberg in the Artic he would have received far less attention.
 In some weird sense, one can see glimmers of Jimmy Carter’s Carter Doctrine in the Iraq invasion.

 That said, I’m also reminded how little was known about the neo-cons this early in the war.
 As effective as the anti-war movement was (not effective enough to actually stop the war, I grant) I think it was to their detriment that they were unwilling to concede that they were fighting an enemy with a cogent (though perhaps insane) vision of U.S. defanging the Middle East via a domino process of Democratization at gunpoint.
-And instead relied on conventional neo-Marxist anti-Imperialism arguments.
-(At least that’s my recollection of events.
-I’m not going to actually do any research into the matter.)
+Instead they relied on conventional neo-Marxist anti-Imperialism arguments.

 So let’s continue.